SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 And if you need a template for `bashrc` or `zshrc` then, I've it for you,
 - [bashrc template](https://sharafat.vercel.app/bashrc)

+## GRUB
+### GRUB timeout
+### Info screen after grub
+When you system starts first comes grub, and then?
+Something like, stating linux-zen-...., right?
+And do you remember when you were installing arch, while booting you say some green and white combination type progress like interface.
+You can actually toggle them.
+You have to remove a kernel parameter, called `quiet`.

 ## Extra partitions
 Besides we'll have to mount our extra **disk partitions** as well and for that purpose we'll add NTFS support.
+So install `ntfs-3g`.
+And now you can mount ntfs partitions with `sudo mount` but it's not an idea solution.
+To make changes permanently you've to edit `fstab`.